 Malignant (cancerous) skin growths can appear in many different forms, some of which can look like skin tags.
 Never assume that a skin growth is simply a benign skin tag.
 Monitor the area for changes in shape, size, and color.
 Any new growth on your dog should be examined by a veterinarian, especially if it begins to bother your dog or is changing in any way.

 - Small skin tags: Small, non-painful growths can sometimes be removed with local anesthetic (numbing the area and removing the growth while the dog is awake).
 Your vet can simply remove the growth by snipping or freezing it off.
 A laser or electrocautery may be used for this process.

-Larger growths or growths in sensitive areas will require sedation or general anesthesia for removal.
+- Large skin tags: Larger growths or growths in sensitive areas will require sedation or general anesthesia for removal.
 If your dog is having another procedure that requires sedation or anesthesia, your vet may want to take off the skin tags while your dog is under just to get rid of them before they have a chance to grow and cause issues.
 After surgery, the area may have stitches that need to be removed.
 Be sure to keep the area clean and dry while it heals.
 Contact your vet if it looks irritated or is oozing.

-Once removed, the mass may be sent to a veterinary pathologist to analyze the cells it contains.
+If the growth is removed, the mass may be sent to a veterinary pathologist to analyze the cells it contains.
 Histopathology can determine if the mass is benign or malignant.
 It can also reveal if the growth is viral or bacterial.

 Most skin tags are benign and a small percentage of them may even shrink over time if they haven't been removed.
 Though the prognosis for a dog with skin tags is excellent, always monitor your pet's tags for changes.
 It also helps to know that if your dog has one skin tag, it's prone to developing more.